 - Turkey or chicken with the skin removed, or bison (also called buffalo meat)

 - Lean cuts of beef or pork, such as round, top sirloin, or tenderloin (trim away any visible fat)

 Other good sources of protein include:

 - Pinto beans, black beans, kidney beans, lentils, split peas, or garbanzo beans

 - Nuts and seeds, including almonds, hazelnuts, mixed nuts, peanuts, peanut butter, sunflower seeds, or walnuts (just watch how much you eat, because nuts are high in fat)

 - Tofu, tempeh, and other soy protein products

 The U.S. Department of Agriculture's newest food guide, called MyPlate, can help you make healthy eating choices.

 Diet - protein; Complete protein; Incomplete protein

-Updated by: A.D.A.M.
-Editorial Team: David Zieve, MD, MHA, and David R. Eltz.
-Previously reviewed by Alison Evert, MS, RD, CDE, Nutritionist, University of Washington Medical Center Diabetes Care Center, Seattle, Washington (5/5/2011).
+Updated by: Alison Evert, MS, RD, CDE, Nutritionist, University of Washington Medical Center Diabetes Care Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.